-With that in mind, we’ve put together a handy (if we do say so ourselves) guide to everything you should take to the beach for a relaxing, care-free day.
+With that in mind, I’ve put together a handy (if I do say so myself) guide to everything you should take to the beach for a relaxing, care-free day.

-From a stylish hat to some all-important snacks, here’s our packing list for everything you need to take to the beach to have the best day.
+From a stylish hat to some all-important snacks, here’s my packing list for everything you need to take to the beach to have the best day.

 Whether you’re an SPF 30 or a factor 50 kinda gal, suncream* should be the first thing you think of when deciding what to bring to the beach.